 This month we also have a great competition for you.
 We have one copy of Wood Green by Sean Rabin to give away, and one copy of Our Tiny Useless Hearts by Toni Jordan to give away.
-Drop our Community Engagement officer Ruth an email [email protected] with ‘July Reading Competition’ in the subject line, and let her know which book you’d like to be in the running for.
+Drop our Community Engagement officer Ruth an email on firstname.lastname@example.org with ‘July Reading Competition’ in the subject line, and let her know which book you’d like to be in the running for.
 Winners will be selected at random on Thursday July 28th and notified by email.

 Tasmanian recent release: Wood Green, Sean Rabin (June 2016, Giramonda Publishing)

 Born in Hobart, Sean Rabin has lived in Ireland, Italy, London and New York, but now resides in Sydney.
 It is to the foothills of Mount Wellington that Rabin returns for his debut novel Wood Green.

 Wood Green follows the story of Michael Pollard, who has recently finished a PhD in Sydney and arrived in Tasmania to work as a secretary for Lucian Clarke, an internationally renowned author who also happens to be the subject of Michael’s thesis.
 Rabin charts their evolving relationship, while also painting a vivid picture of the quirky Tasmanian town and the characters within.
 This is smart writing, with a deftly executed plot twist.